connershoop/projectile-motion-with-air-resistance/README.md

 This package accomplishes that solution to the problem described above, in javascript, in case anyone ever wants to do these calculations in a web browser.

 ## What can be improved?
+The approximations surroudning numerical integration, and newton's method could be improved.
+The air resistance proportional to the velocity (not velocity squared) could be factored in.
+As well as the velocity cubed.
+The density of air is assumed to be constant with height, as is the acceleration due to gravity, neither of which is true.
+The curve of the earth is not accounted for.
+This is only a spherical projectile, other shapes could be accounted for.
+The drag coefficient could also be accounted for